datacarpentry/semester-biology/exercises/Aggregation-count-SQL.md

 language: SQL
 ---

-Write a query that returns the number of individuals trapped in each year.
+Write a query that returns the number of individuals identified to species in each year (i.e., count the `species_id` column).
 Name the count column `total_abundance` and sort it chronologically.
 Include the year in the output.
 Save it as `total_abundance_by_year`.